 • Water always flows down toward the lowest point.

-• Water's density is determined by the water's temperature and salinity (amount of salt).
+• Water's density is determined by the water's and (amount of salt).

 • Cold water is denser than warm water.